gdncomm-sachin-ravanth/scheduler-dashboard/README.md

 ### Description

 This script:
-- Constructs a curl command dynamically (similar to `curl-command-today.txt`)
+- Constructs a curl command dynamically with today's timestamp
 - Updates the `analyticDate` value in the query to today's start timestamp (00:00:00) in WIB timezone (UTC+7)
 - Fetches only records matching today's date from the API
 - Saves the results directly to `today-data.json`